Welcome to Anthropic — a rocket ship outside the stadium gates

 Leader-Doer

-She's comfortable doing the research and the pitching.
-Most people are only good at one.
+She's comfortable doing the research and the pitching — and everything in between.

 07